COMMUNITY MEMBERS AND ELECTED OFFICIALS FIGHT TO SAVE THE CAMDEN CHILDREN’S GARDEN

 UPDATE: NJ Officials Suspend Planned Eviction of Camden Children’s Garden

+Since the January 2013 announcement that the State of New Jersey had made a decision to reduce about 90% of the footprint of the 4.5 acres of the Camden Children’s Garden, there has been much uncertainty.
 The Camden Children’s Garden did receive a notification of small reprieve – an extension of sorts by the State that they will not evict on Easter Day.
 However, NJ officials want to continue talks to have more of an idea of our programming.
 So there is some hope, but we are still fighting for our lives.
-We just have some more time to do it.
+WE ARE STILL OPEN FOR BUSINESS – PLEASE VISIT US!

 NEWS COVERAGE ABOUT THE STATE’S EVICTION DELAY: